nachocaru/xaprb.com/content/blog/2007-03-30-comparison-of-table-sync-algorithms.md

 ### Analysis

 In most cases, the top-down algorithm outperforms the bottom-up.
-The case where it doesn&#8217;t is if there&#8217;s a lot of corruption scattered randomly through the table.
+The case where it doesn't is if there's a lot of corruption scattered randomly through the table.
 It is especially good at detecting the large chunk of missing rows in the third test &#8212; it terminates in just a few queries instead of eleven thousand.
 This is as I predicted several weeks ago.

 The top-down approach is a fair amount faster than the bottom-up on this data, and as long as only a small number of rows are bad, ought to issue a comparable number of queries.
 It ends up causing fewer reads than bottom-up also.
-Surprisingly, it&#8217;s actually more network-efficient when the number of corrupt rows increases; in the case where 500 rows are bad, it moves about half as much data over the network as bottom-up.
+Surprisingly, it's actually more network-efficient when the number of corrupt rows increases; in the case where 500 rows are bad, it moves about half as much data over the network as bottom-up.
 I attribute this to it being able to use the drill-down and tree-pruning strategies to good advantage.
 Or, if you look at it another way, the bottom-up algorithm tends to have fairly predictable costs, while the top-down costs vary depending on the nature of the corruption.

 There is one caveat.
-I have benchmarked the &#8220;find differences&#8221; aspect of the tool here, but the tool is written to fetch the bad rows over the network in anticipation of fixing them.
-That&#8217;s why the top-down algorithm fetches 1.5 MB over the network in the third test.
+I have benchmarked the "find differences" aspect of the tool here, but the tool is written to fetch the bad rows over the network in anticipation of fixing them.
+That's why the top-down algorithm fetches 1.5 MB over the network in the third test.
 It actually only needs to fetch a few kB over the network to find the differences; the 1.5 MB is it retrieving the rows it will need to insert to sync the second table.
 The same note applies to the number of rows read.

 ### Conclusions

 These results are encouraging.
-They tell me that I&#8217;ve designed a good algorithm for fixing slaves that drift, and they reinforced my belief that the two algorithms are highly effective for different scenarios.
+They tell me that I've designed a good algorithm for fixing slaves that drift, and they reinforced my belief that the two algorithms are highly effective for different scenarios.

  [1]: /blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables/
  [2]: http://code.google.com/p/maatkit